VjeraTurk/VjeraTurk/README.md

 I am also interested in **UX** design, **DX** and femtech.

-- 🔭 I’m currently working on a decentralised network system for the Travel Industry for [Camino](https://camino.network/)
+- 🔭 I’m currently working on a Web 3.0 decentralised network system for the Travel Industry for [Camino](https://camino.network/)
 - 🌱 I’m currently learning Golang
 <!--  👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with SEO -->